 1. Cottage Cheese

-Don’t knock it, this is a quintessential healthy snack for a reason.
+Don’t knock it: It's a go-to healthy snack for a reason.
 A half-cup serving of cottage cheese boasts 13 grams of protein, 5 grams of fat (only 2 of which are saturated) and 9 percent of your daily calcium.
 And you can opt for fat-free cottage cheese, if you want to save an extra 30 calories per serving.
 The only downside?
 Both kinds are high in sodium, containing 17 percent of your daily intake.
 But compared to some other cheeses, that’s totally manageable, especially if you work it into an otherwise healthy diet.
 Try cottage cheese on toast, with fresh fruit or mixed in oatmeal.

 The Mediterranean Diet wouldn’t be complete without a few crumbles of Greece’s most famous cheese.
 Traditionally, feta is a brined curd cheese (that’s why it’s so salty and savory) made from sheep’s milk but you can also find goat or cow milk variations at the supermarket.
-It’s super low-calorie, compared to some other cheeses at 75 calories per ounce.
-However, it’s lower in protein than mozz with 4 grams per serving, but equivalent in terms of fat and calcium.
+It’s super low-calorie compared to some other cheeses at 75 calories per ounce.
+However, it’s lower in protein than mozz with only 4 grams per serving and equivalent in terms of fat and calcium.
 We love feta over salad, on a charcuterie board next to some olives or on a juicy grilled burger.

 Use it: Gruyère and Swiss Fondue